[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 Below, there's an explanation about our choices.

 The changes from 3.8 brought us many buffs, including a brand new ascendancy notable: Mistwalker.
 As we don't lack damage at all, this was an interesting point I've decided to place in the build.
 Basically it gives us Elusive and some buffs around it.
 Elusive gives us 20% attack and spell dodge, and 40% movement speed, and Mistwalker increases those values by 25% (making it 25/25/50).
 These values decay over time, and although it's still good, the best is still to come.
-Mistwalker gives us a 50% chance on critical to gain Elusive (so we have 100% Elusive uptime), and while Elusive is active we have 20% increased attack speed, 8% reduced damage taken and we take no extra damage from critical strikes.
+Mistwalker gives us a 50% chance on critical to gain Elusive (so basically we have 100% Elusive uptime, as long as we hit something), and while Elusive is active we have 15% increased attack speed, 8% reduced damage taken and we take no extra damage from critical strikes.
 It's a HUGE buff to our survivability.

 - 15% increased Cyclone attack speed (possibly the best option, makes it even easier to get to 15 APS but it's quite expensive)